0xcert/framework/docs/connectors/ethereum-api.md

 **Result:**

-A `number` representing the asset id.
+A `number` representing the asset ID.

 **Example:**